Uxzylon/CreativeWorld/README.md

 Fabric Server Side mod to add a Creative World, with separate Inventory.

-Juste type /creative to enter or exit the creative world !
+Just type /creative to enter or exit the creative world !